 Note: Employers can only use flexibility clauses when the changes are reasonable.
 An unreasonable example could be giving only 1 week notice to an employee to go work overseas.

 What happens if you start working for a different employer?
-In this case you usually will get a new written statement of employment within 2 months.
+In this case, you would usually will get a new written statement of employment within two (2) months.

 It is not uncommon for disciplinary measures to result in a change an employment terms and conditions.
 The same might also apply in a case of employee demotion.

 Employers should ensure the staff handbook or intranet site provides this information.
 You can give an outline on how this could happen in the disciplinary procedures section.